InterDigitalInc/AdvantEDGE/examples/demo1/README.md

 # Demo1
 A simple scenario used to showcase platform capabilities.

-This has two applications _iperf server_ and _demo server_ deployed across multiple tiers of the network (fog/edge/cloud).
+This has two applications _iperf proxy_ and _demo server_ deployed across multiple tiers of the network (fog/edge/cloud).

 It has two clients (internal & external) that communicate with the servers.
 Internal client traffic is iperf only and has no GUI.